 Consumer consideration of an advertiser’s brand has typically been measured with Google Analytics.
 But the challenge here is correlating the time the ad ran with the data from searches and website visits.
 As a result, TV broadcasters have that uphill battle to fight to prove to their advertisers that their money was well spent.

-However, this challenge has recently become much easier to solve, thanks to the emergence of new attribution solutions.
+However, this challenge has recently become much easier to solve, thanks to the emergence of AI-powered attribution solutions.

 What can stations do to prove TV ad ROI?